MeganSpielberg/fossil-ai-feedback/README.md

-# Improving citizen science fossil submissions through research on real-time AI guidance and metadata quality
+# Improving citizen science fossil submissions through research on real-time AI guidance
 This is a master's research project investigating how artificial intelligence can guide users to capture higher-quality fossil images.

 ## Project Overview